syhily/bookworm/README.md

 - `handlers` - HTTP handlers.
 - `services` - Services used by the handlers.
 - `sessions` - Middleware for implementing HTTP session IDs.
-- `main`.go - Used to run the application locally.
+- `main.go` - Used to run the application locally.

 ## Development